matejskubic/ser-research/BE%2Dterna-SER-Connectors/BE%2Dterna-SER-Connectors-for-Dynamics-365-Finance-and-Operations/DIIA-Connector/DIIA-connector-APIs/API-type%3A-%22search%22-and-%22get%22/Invoice-posting-status.md

 ## Inbound data

 _A JSON/XML object with the following items:_
 - maxHits.
 Optional parameter that indicates the number of records that need to be returned.
-If it's not set, 100 records are retrieved. <span style='color:red'>Not needed here as the query is supposed to retrieve up to 1 record.</span>
+If it's not set, 100 records are retrieved.
+However, this parameter is not needed to be set as the query is designed to retrieve up to 1 record.
 - data.
 The sub-object containing the data values with the mapping:

 | Source | Destination | Comment |